20 Instances of Death

 Speckled olive, slick of rose.

-he disappears upstream.
+With a flick, he disappears upstream.

 I.

-to join the hushed uncertainties of the living
+I join the hushed uncertainties

-where we’ll brew coffee and pencil lists,
+where we brew coffee